Security and Vulnerability Management Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Security and Vulnerability Management Market was valued at USD 6.61 billion in 2019 and is expected to reach USD 11.72 billion by 2025, at a CAGR of 10% over the forecast period 2020 - 2025.
+The Security and Vulnerability Management Market was valued at USD 6.61 billion in 2020 and is expected to reach USD 11.72 billion by 2026, and grow at a CAGR of 10% over the forecast period (2021 - 2026).
 Organizations in all industries face the challenge of defending against a continuous information security breach.
 Security professionals are expected to stay ahead of the risks and leverage technologies, policies, and procedures to guard against incoming attacks and protect sensitive data; Thus, driving market growth.

 Also, as organizations accelerate their digital transformation initiatives, they need to make changes to their core business applications quickly and without compromising security across on-premise, SDN, and cloud environments.
 This means IT and security teams must have overall visibility and granular control over their entire network infrastructure to manage this process.